 You may have elderly parents who has been taking opioid painkillers for a long time.
 It’s possible they may have developed an addiction to the drug.
 It’s important to monitor how much of the drug they take.
 You also need to find out whether they are taking drugs other than what is prescribed.
 In this day and age, drug dealers don’t look like they do in the movies.
 Your mom or dad could be getting opioids from people at church or even their neighbors.

-An Opioid Addiction Treatment Center in Fayetteville, North Carolina Can Help
+An Opioid Addiction Treatment Center in Asheville, North Carolina Can Help

 Regardless of how old your mom or dad is, if they are suffering from an opioid addiction, they need help.
 Opioid addiction treatment centers in Fayetteville, NC can help all addicts.
 Treatment is the best way to overcome an opioid addiction.
 It is almost impossible to quit drugs on your own.
 The withdrawal symptoms are so extreme and uncomfortable that most people succumb to a relapse within hours or a day.